20 January 2020 (closed)

 Radical Islamic movements in Indonesia are not a new phenomenon but have been present since the colonial era.
 The underlying reasons for a Muslim to radicalize can be (a mixture of) political exclusion, feelings that great injustice has been done towards the Muslim community or feelings of western domination (which results in resentment of the West).
 It is also important to note that Indonesian radical movements have their origin in reform movements in the Middle East.

 Contact with the Middle East was key in spreading stricter forms of Islam to Indonesia.
-When the Suez Canal opened in 1869, which significantly quickened journeys to the Middle East, contacts with religious centers in the Middle East were intensified.
-Not only an increase in numbers of Indonesian hajji's emerged, but also more Indonesians went to study in Egypt or Saudi Arabia.
+When the Suez Canal opened in 1869 not only did journey to Europe quicken significantly but contact with religious centers in the Middle East also intensified.
+There was not only an increase in the number of Indonesian hajji's, but also many more Indonesians went to study in Egypt or Saudi Arabia.
 Vice versa migrants from Arabia founded Salafi-influenced organizations in the archipelago, for example Al-Irsyad (Union for Reformation and Guidance) and Persatuan Islam (Islamic Union) in West Java, both promoting the purification of Islam.

-Today, these links to the Middle East are still very important for present radical Indonesian movements (see below), both for ideological support and for financial funding.
+Today, these links to the Middle East are still very important for contemporary radical movements in Indonesia today (which is discussed below), both for ideological support and for financial funding.